How to Plant, Grow, and Care For Globe Amaranth

 |

-It’s from the Amaranthaceae family, similar to the Cockscomb.
+It’s from the Amaranthaceae family, similar to the cockscomb.
 It’s also part of the Globosa species, which includes certain yellow perennial flowers like the Golf Beauty.

 Today, gomphrena proves a fun addition as a landscape plant and is excellent as a cut flower for fresh and dried arrangements.